 There are a handful of famous arguments for the existence of a god.
 Some have been around for centuries, and new arguments are popping up every day.
 One such argument is the kalam cosmological argument.
 A classic which has recently been re-polished and re-popularized, it has withstood the test of time in its field.

 I fully believe that followers of any religion or worldview should be treated equally and with respect.
 This is true no matter how ridiculous your beliefs are.
-Whether you are a young-earth-creationist, a Scientologist, a Muslim, a Mormon, or someone who believes in astrology or crystal healing, you should be allowed to hold and practice your beliefs.
-That being said, this is only possible if those who hold each belief does not impose them on others.
-No matter how positive you are that your beliefs are 100% accurate, you don’t have the right to try and force others to agree.
+Whether you are a young-earth-creationist, a Scientologist, a Muslim, a Mormon, or a believer in astrology or crystal healing, you should be allowed to hold and practice your beliefs.
+That being said, this is only possible if those who hold each belief do not impose them on others.
+No matter how positive you are that your beliefs are 100% accurate, you don’t have to try and force others to agree.
 Arguing and debating is healthy, but only when each party is willing to do their best to listen to and understand the other side.
 You don’t have to “respect their beliefs”, but as long as the beliefs aren’t harmful, the person should be treated respectfully.
 After all, we are all just doing our best to accurately understand and interpret the world around us.Read more

 FINALLY, the post you’ve all been waiting for!

 Well, I don’t know if you’ve been on the edge of your seat waiting for me to talk about The God Delusion, but I’ve been ready for a long time.
 I’ve been reading this book on and off for over a year, and I finally actually finished it yesterday.
 So let’s talk about it!
 Read more